Here's a word you may see in the headlines in Italy today as local elections wrap up.

-Yes, in English it's a risible legal defence used by rich criminals to avoid a prison sentence.
+In American English it's used to describe a risible legal defence used by rich criminals to dodge a prison sentence.

-But in Italian affluenza is something else entirely.
+But in Italian, affluenza (hear the pronunciation here) is something else entirely.
 It means attendance or turnout; most commonly, voter turnout.

-That's not its only use, however: affluenza also refers to a flow, as in a literal flow of water:
+Besides voter turnout, affluenza can also be used to refer to a flow, as in a literal flow of water:

 L'affluenza di acqua è più bassa che mai quest'anno.